-Bienvenidos a España (Welcome to Spain) the country of stone castles, snow-capped mountains, vast monuments, sophisticated cities, charming beaches all of which have made it a favoured travel destination.
+Bienvenidos a España (Welcome to Spain), a country full of stone castles, snow-capped mountains, vast monuments, sophisticated cities, and charming beaches – all of which have made it a favoured travel destination.
 Enjoying life, free time and siestas are a huge part of everyday Spanish culture.

 Spaniards truly know how to relax and enjoy whenever possible.
-A famous saying is “Barriga llena, corazón contento” meaning “A full belly and a happy heart”!
-Pour yourself a glass of wine, take on the Spaniards’ “no stress” policy, and enjoy these 42 fun facts about Spain!
+A famous saying is “Barriga llena, corazón contento” meaning “A full belly and a happy heart”.
+Pour yourself a glass of sangria, and enjoy these 42 fun facts about Spain!

 Though you can call the country Spain, its official name is the Kingdom of Spain.
 The official name of the country in Spanish is Reino de España.